dilshankarunarathne/spring-boot-notes/README.md

 One of the most powerful aspects of Spring Boot is, it provides auto-configuration of the Application Context.
 So, we as developers can leverage simple properties and conventions to configure the Beans that loaded into the bean factory and used by the IoC container.

-In Spring Boot, the IoC container maintains our class dependaencies, for the entire life-cycle of those dependaencies.
-From the IoC container, objects can be injected as dependaencies into other classes at either start up time or at run time, depending on how the dependencies are defined in the class, and how the container manages them.

 ## Spring Boot

 Spring Boot, at its core - is all rapid application development.
 But it starts at the initial setup phase of the application as well as common configuration.